ostinsolo/Audio-Engineer-Sound-Design-LLM/README.md

      ```bash
      python utils/verify_optimization.py
      ```

 ## Dataset Preparation and DistilBERT Training Example

-For an excellent example of how to prepare a dataset and train DistilBERT for a Question-Answering (QA) Retrieval System, we can look at the project by Dennis van Dang.
-This project demonstrates a comprehensive approach to developing a QA system using fine-tuned DistilBERT models.
+For an excellent example of how to prepare a dataset and train DistilBERT for a Question-Answering (QA) Retrieval System, we have created a customized setup in the `QA-DistillBert` folder.
+This setup demonstrates a comprehensive approach to developing a QA system using fine-tuned DistilBERT models integrated with Ollama.

+### Using Ollama with QA-DistillBert

+To utilize the QA-DistillBert example, follow these steps:

+1. **Install Ollama:**
+   - Visit [Ollama.com](https://ollama.com) to download and install Ollama for your operating system.

+2. **Run the LLaMA Model:**
+   - Open your terminal and execute the following command to run LLaMA:
+     ```bash
+     ollama run llama3.2
+     ```

+3. **Start Ollama Server:**
+   - After running the model, close the Ollama application from the top menu bar on your Mac.
+   - Then, start the Ollama server by running:
+     ```bash
+     ollama serve
+     ```

+4. **Navigate to QA-DistillBert Folder:**
+   - Instead of using the external GitHub repository, we have created our own `QA-DistillBert` folder with updates and custom configurations.
+   - Navigate to the `QA-DistillBert` directory:
+     ```bash
+     cd QA-DistillBert
+     ```

+5. **Follow the Customized Instructions:**
+   - Inside the `QA-DistillBert` folder, you will find updated scripts and configurations tailored to work seamlessly with Ollama and our project's specific requirements.
+   - Refer to the README.md inside the `QA-DistillBert` folder for detailed instructions on dataset preparation, model training, and deployment.

-Key aspects of the project include:
+### Key Aspects of QA-DistillBert:

 1. **Data Preparation:**
    - Converting tabular data into human-readable text documents.
-   - Generating synthetic queries using a large language model (LLaMA) to create a diverse set of questions based on the document information.
+   - Generating synthetic queries using Ollama's LLaMA model to create a diverse set of questions based on the document information.

 2. **Model Selection and Evaluation:**
    - Evaluating pre-trained embedding models from Hugging Face, including `multi-qa-distilbert-cos-v1`.